shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-01-08-nested-transations-in-rails.markdown

 	raise ActiveRecord::Rollback if (some condition) end
 {% endhighlight %}
-If you rollback the transaction this way,only the operations of database A are rolled back because transaction block for B has alreday ended.
+If you rollback the transaction this way, only the operations of database A are rolled back because transaction block for B has alreday ended.

 Case 3: